0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/README.md

 ---

+> I don't know everything, but what I know, I know how to explain 😄

 A biggest omission in documentations in general is the frame of reference, a story, and explanation that will help you better understand a complex idea.
 Some very simple truth, that you can build on top of.

 If you were to check all the other articles and project that I have on [GitHub](https://github.com/davidgatti), you’d see that I try to give that to you, because I believe it is the most important peace of information that you should get.